Assisting Employers and Employees with Employment Discrimination and More

 Our Chicago employment litigation lawyers at Regas & Dallas P.C. represent employees and businesses in numerous types of workplace legal conflicts.
 Our bright and aggressive legal team can assess your situation and determine what legal options can help you seek justice in your case.
 We have over 100 years of combined legal experience and can leverage our knowledge and resources to provide cost-effective solutions that will deliver the results you need.

 Our team is ready to fight for you.
-Contact us online or call (312) 702-1809 today to schedule a complimentary consultation.
+Contact us online or call (312) 702-1809 today to schedule a consultation.

 Employment Discrimination